Best Canadian Bank ETFs: 13 ETFs Analyzed For 2023

 As a Canadian, the banks are seen as the foundation of our financial system and have proven themselves to be stable and resilient back in 2008 during the financial crisis.

 Unless you got started with investing by doing crypto, chances are you have some banks in your portfolio if you buy stocks.
-If you do index investing, you have banks since they are prominant on the TSX.
+If you do index investing, you have banks since they are prominent on the TSX.

 More importantly, you get the best of both world.
 You get a safe and growing investment with a decent yield.